palner/apiban/README.md

 ## Integration into Kamailio ##

+[Kamailio](https://github.com/kamailio/kamailio) is an open source implementation of a SIP Signaling Server.
+SIP is an open standard protocol specified by the IETF.
+The core specification document is RFC3261.

 ### Blocking Banned IPs ###

 A loop is used to cycle through the banned IPs.
 On first download, this list can be quite large and `max_while_loops` will need to be large enough to handle the list.